AntonTheDev/FlightLayout/README.md

 ####Carthage

-The installation instruction below are a for OSX and iOS, follow the extra steps documented when installing for iOS.
+The installation instruction below a OSX for iOS.

 #####Installation